The early years!

-The school’s bone-headedness was summed up for me by an episode in the weekly “general studies” class with the Head Man, Ian Beer, early in our last year.
+The school’s bone-headedness was summed up for me by an episode in the weekly “general studies” class with the Head Man, Ian Beer, early on in our last year.
 He went around the class asking where we were hoping to go to University and what we would read.
 After a fair number of “Economics at Newcastle” and “Drama at Bristol” I rather nervously said “Caius, Cambridge to read History.”
 There was a long pause and a wiggled eyebrow before Beer sighed and said: “No real Rugby XV.”
 That decided me: Caius it was to be.

 1981 – 84: Caius College, Cambridge.

 My major diversion was student politics, strangely.
-I was Chairman of the Cambridge University Conservative Association in Michaelmas 1983, following on after Simon Milton, Andrew Marshall and Oliver Brind and succeeded in turn by Edward Hess, Lawrence Guthrie, Andrew Roberts, Peter Hopkins and Graham Stuart.
+I was Chairman of the Cambridge University Conservative Association in Michaelmas 1983, following on after Simon Milton, Andrew Marshall and Oliver Brind and succeeded by Edward Hess, Lawrence Guthrie, Andrew Roberts, Peter Hopkins and Graham Stuart.
 I was an unfashionably “wet” TRG Tory and a fan of Ian Gilmour, Francis Pym and Peter Carrington in the early “consolidating” years of Thatcherism.
 I argued that in power the Tories had to honour social obligations in order to maintain the cohesion and civility which generating economic progress depended upon.
 “Work hard in a fair society” was our watchword.
+Seems an age ago.

-I was a college and university lightweight (!) cox, but spent many (many!) happy Summer hours at Fenners – particularly in my second year when I was living “out” off Mill Road, which formed a glorious refuge from university politics and hackery.
+I was a college and university lightweight (!) cox, but spent many (many!) happy Summer hours at Fenners, particularly in my second year when I was “living out” off Mill Road, which formed a glorious refuge from university politics and hackery.